kijung720/GuitarProject/README.md

 This is a final project for Stanford's CS107E: Computer Systems From the Ground Up.
-Using Raspberry Pi and MinIMU-5 v9 accelerometer, I made an air guitar, which the player strums the guitar by using an accelerometer as a guitar peak, and presses set of buttons to generate certain chords.
+Using Raspberry Pi and MinIMU-5 v9 accelerometer, I made an air guitar, which the player strums the guitar by using an accelerometer as a guitar pick, and presses set of buttons to generate certain chords.
 Guitar can play 42 different strumming sounds; three different chords (original, minor, 7) for each note from C~A, and each of these sounds have different sounds for up strum and down strum.